 On top of the 33-meter tower, you can see the Vietnamese flag flying in the wind.

 Following the steps leading to the top of the flagpole, visitors can take a look at the tanks and helicopters of the Le-nin Park and Military Museum.

 If you’re around the Citadel, you can get there quickly on foot.

 Also, from the shore of Hoan Kiem Lake to the Flag tower is less than 1km.
 You can take a taxi or a bus or ride a bicycle to this place.

 Address: 58 Quoc Tu Giam, Van Mieu, Ba Dinh, Hanoi

-Considered as the first university in Vietnam, the Temple of Literature, or Van Mieu – Quoc Tu Giam, is not only a famous historical monument of Hanoi but also a place preserving traditional and cultural values of Vietnam.
+Considered as the first university in Vietnam, the Temple of Literature, or Van Mieu – Quoc Tu Giam, is a famous historical monument of Hanoi and a place preserving the traditional and cultural values of Vietnam.

 Van Mieu – Quoc Tu Giam consists of two main areas: Van Mieu and Quoc Tu Giam.

 Van Mieu is an area worshiping Confucius (551 – 479 BC) – the Master of Chinese Confucianism.
 Quoc Tu Giam, the first university in Vietnam, is a place to worship Chu Van An, the famous teacher in Vietnamese education.

 Nowadays, the Temple of Literature is a famous attraction in Hanoi and awards excellent students.
 Before the exams, students usually visit the Temple of Literature to pray for luck.